STupidProductions/HoI4-Syntax/README.md

-# STupidLord's HoI4 Syntax Highlighting README
+# STupidLord's Hearts of Iron 4 Syntax Highlighting

 **STupidLord's Hearts of Iron 4 Syntax Highlighting** is a extention made to highlight your HoI4 code in a simple way.